Royal Pacific pool areas and hotel buildings at night

 Royal Pacific is many guest’s favourite theme park hotel, but, it is not for everyone.

-Here, we take a closer look and take a look at the top features as well as potential drawbacks, and who it best suits.
+Here, we take a closer look a look at the top features as well as potential drawbacks, and who it best suits.

 Location, atmosphere, and queue-skipping